Hullow/42/Philosophers/theory-and-examples/Threads.md

 ```

+> Upon successful completion pthread_create() will store the
+ID of the created thread in the location specified by thread.

+In my words:
+pthread_t *thread is a pointer that specifies a location.
+In that location, the ID of the created
+thread will be stored to get the ID you'll have to dereference [pthread_t *thread] using [*thread]

 42 Common Core Reading list:
 - Minishell: Signals (I/O chapters)
 - Philosophers: 12.3 Concurrent Programming with Threads (1008-1017; bonus: 1017-...)